 Lifting a receiver rang a similar phone at an airport in the designated city, one being random.
 Travelers could talk with others around the world on these 2-minute calls.

-Apparently, even the best of ice-breakers only gets you two minutes with first-classers.
+This in-flight magazine makes it clear even the best of ice-breakers only gets you two minutes with first-classers.

-Teaser for the unveiling of San Francisco’s Metreon, an entertainment complex featuring everything from an IMAX theater to virtual bowling.
+Teasers for the unveiling of San Francisco’s Metreon, an entertainment complex featuring everything from an IMAX theater to virtual bowling.